 www.bulk.com

 Anyone with a sweet tooth and a love of chocolate will be a fan of this porridge from Bulk.
-Per 100g you get 11g of protein to ensure you're kept feeling full for longer and don't contain too much sugar, fat or salt.
+Per 100g you get 11g of protein to ensure you're kept feeling full for longer and they don't contain too much sugar, fat or salt.
 Plus there are other delicious flavours of Bulk Ultra Fine Oats including vanilla, butterscotch, and apple and cinnamon.

 Nutritional information per 50g serving: